 The right training and coaching gives them confidence in their abilities and allows them to perform in their role at a higher level.
 They’re more easily able to think on their feet and use their initiative to get things done.

-To illustrate how L&D has had a positive impact in this area and measure the value, you can track certain regularly performed tasks over a set period of time before the training is completed.
+To illustrate how L&D and workplace learning has had a positive impact in this area and measure the value, you can track certain regularly performed tasks over a set period of time before the training is completed.

 Then, a few weeks or months after the training programme, assess the quality of their work and how long the same tasks take to complete.
 From here you can work out a value based on the time (and wages) saved.